Our Leadership

 IBEW International President

-In 2002, Cooper relocated to Las Vegas, where he worked for Local Union 396 as the assistant business manager.
-While there, he was instrumental in organizing five new units of workers at Nevada Power Company and a new power-generating plant in Apex.
+In 2002, Cooper relocated to Las Vegas, where he served as assistant business manager of Local 396.
+There, he helped organize five units at Nevada Power Company and a new power-generating plant in Apex.

-In 2006, IBEW International President Edwin D. Hill recognized his leadership skills when he asked him to serve as an international representative for the Fourth District of the IBEW, which covers Ohio, Kentucky, West Virginia, Maryland, Virginia and the District of Columbia.
+Four years later, President Edwin D. Hill appointed him as an international representative for the IBEW’s Fourth District, which covers Kentucky, West Virginia, Maryland, Virginia, and the District of Columbia.

-Delegates to the 38th International Convention elected him to a full term in September 2011 and re-elected him in 2016 at the 39th International Convention in St. Louis, Missouri.
+Delegates to the 38th International Convention elected him to a full term, and he was re-elected in 2016 at the 39th International Convention in St. Louis.

-In May 2017, then-International President Lonnie R. Stephenson asked Kenny to join him as International Secretary-Treasurer and serve the IBEW as his partner.
-Delegates to the 40th International Convention overwhelmingly elected him to a full term in 2022.
+International President Lonnie R. Stephenson invited Cooper to join him as International Secretary-Treasurer in 2017, and delegates overwhelmingly elected him to a full term in 2022.

 Paul A. Noble International Secretary-Treasurer